Elena' s AI Blog

 2. OpenAI finalises its first ambient hardware prototypes

-OpenAI and Jony Ive complete first hardware prototypes
+CNBC favicon OpenAI and Jony Ive complete first hardware prototypes

 OpenAI and Jony Ive have completed the first prototypes of a new AI hardware device.
-It isn’t a smartphone and isn’t meant to replace a laptop.
+The device isn’t a smartphone and isn’t meant to replace a laptop.
 Recent reporting describes it as a calm, ambient assistant — screen-light or even fully screenless — designed to sit quietly in your environment rather than compete for your attention (BuiltIn, Hypebeast).

 Public comments point to a launch target within the next two years, though the team is keeping the details intentionally quiet.
 The focus seems to be natural, low-friction interaction rather than yet another glowing rectangle.